1st Division (South Vietnam): 1965

+1966-1967

-On 12 March 1966 following the dismissal of General Nguyễn Chánh Thi as I Corps commander, General Chuân was appointed as the new I Corps commander and General Pham Xuan Nhuan, the head of the Ranger Command in Saigon, was given command of the division.
+On 12 March 1966 following the dismissal of General Nguyễn Chánh Thi as I Corps commander, Chuân was appointed as the new I Corps commander and General Phan Xuân Nhuận, the head of the Ranger Command in Saigon, was given command of the division.
 Following the dismissal of Thi, the northern zone erupted into a seething inferno of political dissent in the Buddhist Uprising.
 The number and intensity of strikes, marches, and rallies steadily increased, fueled by soldiers, police, and local officials loyal to Thi.
 By the beginning of April Struggle Movement forces appeared to control most of Huế, Da Nang and Hoi An and had the support of the I Corps headquarters and the division.
 At the same time, South Vietnamese combat operations in the northern zone began to peter out, and the danger that the crisis presented to the war effort became evident.
-As the new division commander, General Nhuan placed infantry and armored forces in blocking positions along Route 1, between Huế and Da Nang, and stood ready to reinforce Struggle units in Da Nang the situation inside the city was tense.
-The commander of the Quang Nam Special Zone, Col. Dam Quang Yeu, headed the rebel military units that, according to US estimates, included an infantry battalion from the 51st Regiment, three Regional Forces companies, eleven Popular Forces platoons, and six armored vehicles, plus about 6000 South Vietnamese administrative troops and 200 military police.
+As the new division commander, Nhuận placed infantry and armored forces in blocking positions along Route 1, between Huế and Da Nang, and stood ready to reinforce Struggle units in Da Nang the situation inside the city was tense.
+The commander of the Quang Nam Special Zone, Colonel Dam Quang Yeu, headed the rebel military units that, according to US estimates, included an infantry battalion from the 51st Regiment, three Regional Forces companies, eleven Popular Forces platoons, and six armored vehicles, plus about 6000 South Vietnamese administrative troops and 200 military police.
 When Yeu quickly positioned some of his units on the approaches to the downtown area, the start of civil war seemed imminent.

 On 10 June 1966 the South Vietnamese junta began a steady buildup of special riot police under Republic of Vietnam National Police commander Colonel Nguyễn Ngọc Loan on the outskirts of Huế and, on 15 June, sent a task force of two Airborne and two Marine battalions under Colonel Ngô Quang Trưởng into the city for a final showdown.
 Intermittent fighting lasted in Huế for four days.
-Opposition was disorganized and consisted of about 1000 Division troops, mostly soldiers from support units.
+Opposition was disorganized and consisted of about 1,000 division troops, mostly soldiers from support units.
 Protected by Trưởng's forces, Loan's police removed the Buddhist altars and arrested most of the remaining leaders of the Struggle Movement, including Thích Trí Quang.
 The junta gave Trưởng command of the division, and by the end of June both the division and Huế were under firm government control.
-By 1967 US advisers reported that General Trưởng had whipped the formerly rebellious division into one of South Vietnam's best army units.
+By 1967 US advisers reported that Trưởng had whipped the formerly rebellious division into one of South Vietnam's best army units.

 In mid-July 1966 the division launched Operation Lam Son 289 in support of the US 3rd Marine Division's Operation Hastings in the southern DMZ.
 The division lost 21 killed in the operation.

 From 18–26 May 1967 the division conducted Operation Lam Son 54 in coordination with the US 3rd Marine Division's Operation Hickory near Con Thien.